Personal Capital vs Mint 2026: Which Personal Finance App Actually Wins?

 Customer Support

 Honest take?
-Neither tool was remarkable here, and I think that's an underappreciated weakness of the free-app model in general.
-Mint's support was notoriously slow — email tickets that took days, a community forum that was hit-or-miss on a good day.
-Personal Capital was slightly better, especially if you were anywhere near the wealth management tier, where they'd actually assign you a financial advisor who would call you like a real human person.
+Neither was remarkable here.
+Mint's support was notoriously slow — email tickets that took days, a community forum that was hit-or-miss.
+Personal Capital was slightly better, especially if you were close to their wealth management tier, where an actual financial advisor would call like a real human.

 Winner: Personal Capital, but only slightly.